openstack/ironic/doc/source/deploy/upgrade-guide.rst

 If you used in-band inspection with **ironic-discoverd**, you have to install **python-ironic-inspector-client** during the upgrade.
-This package contains a client module for in-band inspection service, which was previously part of **ironic-discoverd** package.
-Ironic Liberty supports **ironic-discoverd** service, but does not support its in-tree client module.
-Please refer to `ironic-inspector version support matrix
+This package contains a client module for the in-band inspection service, which was previously part of the **ironic-discoverd** package.
+Ironic Liberty supports the **ironic-discoverd** service, but does not support its in-tree client module.
+Please refer to
+`ironic-inspector version support matrix
 <http://docs.openstack.org/developer/ironic-inspector/install.html#version-support-matrix>`_
-for details on which Ironic version can work with which **ironic-inspector**/**ironic-discoverd** version.
+for details on which Ironic versions can work with which **ironic-inspector**/**ironic-discoverd** versions.

 It's also highly recommended that you switch to using **ironic-inspector**, which is a newer (and compatible on API level) version of the same service.

-The discoverd to inspector upgrade procedure:
+The discoverd to inspector upgrade procedure is as follows:

 #.
 Install **ironic-inspector** on the machine where you have
    **ironic-discoverd** (usually the same as conductor).